tomaayre05-ux/QM-2/readme.md

-this is a respository for QM@
+this is a respository for QM2